Charles Nicoletti: Outfit assassin

 In the 1960s, Nicoletti was questioned by two FBI agents, including Agent William F. Roemer Jr., to see whether they could develop Nicoletti as an informant against the Outfit.
 According to Roemer, Nicoletti gave him the names of several car dealerships he worked at and was very cordial; apparently, all the employment leads checked out.
-But Nicoletti never flipped and never talked to the FBI again, though there was eventually talk in Chicago that Nicoletti had flipped.
+He stated that as far as he was aware, Nicoletti never flipped and never talked to the FBI again, though there was eventually talk in Chicago that Nicoletti had flipped.

 It has been alleged that Nicoletti was involved in as many as 20 mob hits during his career as a hitman.
 In 2010, Playboy magazine published an article by Hillel Levin in which Nicoletti was implicated in the assassination of President John F. Kennedy by James Files, an inmate within the Illinois Department of Corrections, and Chauncey Marvin Holt.
+In his memoir Double Cross, Chuck Giancana, brother of Sam Giancana, claimed that at the Lilac Lodge in Chicago, April 1969, Nicoletti informed him that Sam Giancana was involved in the assassinations of President Kennedy and his brother Robert F. Kennedy in 1968.

+He further stated that his brother claimed that Nicoletti and Richard Cain were placed at opposite ends of the Texas School Book Depository to shoot at Kennedy.